Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Conclusions

 \section{Conclusions}

 The coherent dipolar dynamics of a NSB hf-coupled to a CS inherits crucial information about the spatial distribution of the spinful nuclei.
-In this work we demonstrate how to extract these from the two-point correlation function by post-processing with wavelet analysis, in particular using SST for enhanced spectral resolution.
-Foremost, probing the existence of beat patterns, which is in principle possible even for a thermal NSB, is indicative of quantum coherence within the NSB.
-The quadrupolar nuclei, if present within the bath, exhibit themselves as beats residing in the 0Q channel.
-By harnessing the choice of hf-axis in the low-magnetic field regime, it is possible to identify the spatial distance to CS and displacement vector alignment of the spinful nearest-neighboring nuclear sites.
-Additionally, in the presence of large magnetic fields in which the secular terms of d-d alphabet are considered only, multi-resolutional analysis is again able to capture nearest-neighboring features.
-In this way we think that a proof-of-concept investigation of the wavelet analysis for diagnosing the nuclear spin environment in the proximity of a CS would be timely.
+In this work we demonstrate how to extract these from the two-point correlation function by postprocessing with wavelet analysis, in particular using SST for enhanced spectral resolution.
+Foremost, probing the existence of beating patterns, which is in principle possible even for a thermal NSB, is indicative of quantum coherence within the NSB.
+The quadrupolar nuclei, if present within the bath, exhibit themselves as beating residing in the 0Q channel.
+By harnessing the choice of hf axis in the low-magnetic-field regime, it is possible to identify the spatial distance to CS and displacement vector alignment of the spinful nearest-neighboring nuclear sites.
+Additionally, in the presence of large magnetic fields in which the secular terms of the d-d alphabet are considered only, multiresolution analysis is again able to capture nearest-neighboring features.
+Lastly, in the more realistic case of coherence beating being buried by environmental noise, wavelet domain thresholding techniques are very effective in denoising the scalograms.
+We hope that these promising findings as a first step can motivate further theoretical and experimental investigations of the wavelet analysis in diagnosing the nuclear spin environment.